it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

 ### The launcher crashes when I press Download and Play

 First of all, make sure a version name is displayed under the Download and Play button.
-If it\'s not, please wait some time and/or try restarting the launcher.
+If it's not, please wait some time and/or try restarting the launcher.
 A window asking you to accept Google Play TOS should appear first.

-If the launcher still fails to download, it\'s possible you are trying to download a beta version of the game.
+If the launcher still fails to download, it's possible you are trying to download a beta version of the game.
 Make sure to register in the beta first at
 <https://play.google.com/apps/testing/com.mojang.minecraftpe>.

-**You must have purchased Minecraft on the account you\'re trying to use.**
+**You must have purchased Minecraft on the account you're trying to use.**

 In some cases, you may need to